History of Ramsgate: Electric Tramways & Lighting Co. Ltd.

 The line started in Westbrook west of Margate, at the junction of Canterbury and Walton roads.
 A little tram-shed survived there until recently, and the tram-tracks were to be preserved in the housing development replacing it.
 Along Canterbury Road and the sea-front, then dividing in two.
 In the Broadstairs direction, up Paradise Street (now incorporated into Fort Hill dual carriageway); from Broadstairs, down Fort Hill and along King Street.
 Then Fort Crescent, Athelstan Road, Northdown Road to private track connecting to Lower Northdown Road.
 This bit is now a public footpath.
 Lower Northdown Road eastwards to the Wheatsheaf, then cuts across country to Northdown Hill.
 This bit is a rough track now.
 Past the main tramshed on the corner, still there and used as factory units, into Westover Road.
 Church Street (over railway) to St Peters, Albion Road to crossroads, left under railway bridge by Broadstairs station, along Broadstairs High Street to Queens Road, Oscott Road and the seafront.
 Then along private right of way to Ramsgate, now Dumpton Park Drive.
 Bellevue Road, Plains of Waterloo, Nelson Crescent, down Madeira Walk to Ramsgate Harbour.
-Up Royal Parade, Paragon, St Augustines Road, all the way along Grange Road, right at Park Road, to the old South Eastern Ry station where it had its own approach to the south of the station.
+Up Royal Parade, Paragon, St Augustines Road, all the way along Grange Road, right at Park Road, to the old South Eastern Railway station where it had its own approach to the south of the station.
 This was the terminus.

 There was also a short-cut between Ramsgate and St Peters called the Top Road, which ran from the crossroads by Broadstairs station, south along Osborne Road, Gladstone Road, across Ramsgate Road and on private right of way (now Salisbury Avenue) to the main line.
 This was very lightly used and no-one is sure why it was built.
 Broadstairs town wanted to build a proper town centre at the station crossroads before World War I but could not find the money, and this may have had something to do with it.